0x1F9F1/joaat-in-the-middle/README.md

 The code is focused more on using fast algorithms, rather than micro-optimisations.
 This includes:
 * Using a meet-in-the-middle attack.
 * Sorting the pre-computed hashes using a multi-threaded in-place hybrid MSD-radix/insertion sort, while maintaining a mapping between the sorted hashes and their original position.
+* Reducting memory usage by compressing hashes into buckets.
 * Using a 2<sup>32</sup>-bit bitset to check for valid hashes (this could have used a bloom filter, but as the number of hashes increases, the target size of a bloom filter becomes larger than 2<sup>32</sup> bits anyway).
 * SIMD hashing
 * Multi-threaded hashing and matching